Microservices 101: Understanding the architecture

 “Microservices” is truly the buzzword of these recent years.
 You’ve heard it mentioned in various tech-related contexts, at conferences, on IT giants’ websites.
 So much is written around the topic, and yet you might (very understandably) stumble through the ABCs of microservices.
 Are they good or bad, promising new horizons or detrimental for your sustainable, carefully crafted applications?
 It might be wise to start with a bird’s eye view.
 Don’t look any further — because you have found our blog.

 This article is the first in a series that explains the very basics of this architectural style, gradually going deeper into more specific matters.
 In the upcoming parts, I will discuss frameworks, containers, choosing a native image vs. runtime approach, and the role of Java in building and supporting microservices.
+You can read part two now if you’d like.
 This one will serve best to those who are just getting to know the architecture and pondering whether it is wise to move from monoliths.

 Prefer speaking to reading?
 Let us know, and our expert engineers will guide you through the convoluted world of the microservice architecture, let alone help with migration if your company needs it.